2021 Indian farmers' Republic Day protest: Dress rehearsal

 On 7 January 2021, Samyukt Kisan Morcha organized the dress rehearsal of Kisan-parade for 26 January 2021 on the 270 kilometres long Eastern and Western Peripheral Expressway that rings Delhi.
-5000 Tractors participated in the tractor-trolley parade held between 11:00 a.m. and 4:00 p.m.
+5000 tractors participated in the tractor-trolley parade held between 11:00 a.m. and 4:00 p.m.
 IST.
-The 'parade' had four columns, each with its own start point, which were: Singhu, Tikri, Gazipur, and Rewasan.
+The 'parade' had four columns, each with its own start point, which were: Singhu, Tikri, Ghazipur, and Rewasan.
 A fifth farmers' column, with start point Dhansa, was added on the morning on 7 January.
 Each column is under a leader, with volunteers to ensure good order, after traversing the designated route and distance returned to the start point by evening.
 The tractor-trolley-parade was the cause of much enthusiasm and was deemed a success by the organizers.
-The farmers' tractor columns from Ghazipur and Palwal were mainly from Uttar Pradesh(UP), Uttarakhand and Madhya Pradesh(MP), and farmers in the columns from Singhu, Tekri, and Dhansa, were mostly from Punjab, and Haryana.
+The farmers' tractor columns from Ghazipur and Palwal were mainly from Uttar Pradesh (UP), Uttarakhand and Madhya Pradesh (MP), and farmers in the columns from Singhu, Tikri, and Dhansa, were mostly from Punjab, and Haryana.
 The rehearsal-parade passed without major incident.
 There were, however minor skirmishes between farmers and policemen in Bulandshahr and Gautam Buddha Nagar.
 Iraj Raja, Superintendent of Police (Rural), Ghaziabad said no permission was sought for the rally but "the administration was in no mood of confrontation as long as there is no law-and-order problem."
 The farmers' column from Rewasan, Nuh district, was prevented from participating by the police.
-Its leader Ramzan Chaudhary, president of All-India Mewati Samaj, was detained on 7 January by Narendra Bijarniya, Superintendent of police of Nuh district.
+Its leader Ramzan Chaudhary, president of All-India Mewati Samaj, was detained on 7 January by Narendra Bijarniya, Superintendent of Police of Nuh district.

-Simultaneous Kisan- Parades were also held in many districts of Punjab, Haryana, Uttar Pradesh, as well as Rajasthan, Maharashtra, Gujarat, Madhya Pradesh, Uttarakhand, Bihar, Andhrapradesh and Telangana.
+Simultaneous Kisan parades were also held in many districts of Punjab, Haryana, Uttar Pradesh, as well as Rajasthan, Maharashtra, Gujarat, Madhya Pradesh, Uttarakhand, Bihar, Andhra Pradesh and Telangana.

 Government response

 The Indian government had expressed apprehensions before the Supreme Court over what it says is a continued "Khalistani infiltration" in the farmers' protests, pointing out the role of outlawed secessionist groups like Sikhs for Justice.
 The government alleged that such groups had been using the protests as a cover for collecting money for their causes.
 The farmers, and their unions, have been accused by government and sections of the media of links with hostile foreign powers such as Pakistan and China of harbouring Naxalites, terrorists, Khalistanis and anti-nationals.
-It also alleged that the farmers were unable to comprehend the many virtues of the farm bills and the protests to be a front for opposition political parties such as the Congress.
-Ravi Shankar Prasad, then the Minister of Information and Broadcasting, and Union Minister Piyush Goyal, who was a member of the Government delegation engaged in talks with the farmers, were among the ruling party members who made such allegations.
+It also alleged that the farmers were unable to comprehend the many virtues of the farm bills and the protests to be a front for opposition political parties such as the Indian National Congress.
+Ravi Shankar Prasad, then the Ministry of Information and Broadcasting, and Union Minister Piyush Goyal, who was a member of the Government delegation engaged in talks with the farmers, were among the ruling party members who made such allegations.